Carrie Underwood’s Uber-Fit Post-Baby Body Sends Instagram Into A Frenzy

 Carrie Underwood is showing off her super-fit body in a new workout video mere months after giving birth to her second child.
 The uber-fit mom of two showed off all her hard work getting back into shape after giving birth to her son Jacob Bryan back in January in a new promotional video shared to social media by her athleisure line, Calia by Carrie Underwood.

-The new Instagram clip that was shared online by the brand – which is available from Dick’s Sporting Goods stores – on August 1, showed the country music superstar rocking a number of different looks from her line as she powered through several different tough exercises.
+The new Instagram clip that was shared online by the brand – which is available at Dick’s Sporting Goods stores – on August 1, showed the country music superstar rocking a number of different looks from her line as she powered through several different tough exercises.

 Underwood had her athletic side on full display as she lifted weights, swung a kettlebell through her legs, threw a weighted ball in the air, jumped up onto a stool and even jogged up what appeared to be hundreds of steps inside a sports stadium.

-The star – who’s also mom to 4-year-old Isaiah and, as The Inquisitr previously reported, recently showed off her insane body in a two-piece just 4 months after giving birth – flashed her seriously toned legs in several different pairs of skin-tight leggings as well as giving fans a look at her defined arms in the new clip.
+The star – who’s also mom to 4-year-old Isaiah and, as The Inquisitr previously reported, recently showed off her insane body in a two-piece just four months after giving birth – flashed her seriously toned legs in several different pairs of skin-tight leggings as well as giving fans a look at her defined arms in the new clip.

 In the caption, Calia by Carrie Underwood revealed that the talented “Cry Pretty” singer was modeling several new pieces from the range which will be made available soon.